 Even the best Amazon Fire Tablets don't come with a lot of internal storage, so if you're looking to increase available storage, any of the above cards will be more than adequate.
 Still, if we're recommending one out of them all, our top pick goes to the SanDisk Ultra 64GB MicroSD Card.
 64GB is a lot of extra space for loading up your local files, and when you add that together with incredible transfers and a solid price, you have an enticing package.

 Then again, if you know you have a lot of movies and games to store, you might need something more substantial.
 In that case, we'd recommend splurging for the SanDisk Ultra 200GB MicroSD Card.
 If you need even more storage, then there are good microSD card options that offer 512GB or even 1TB of storage in the list above.

 The SanDisk Ultra 200GB MicroSD Card offers a lot more space without breaking the bank.
-To add to that, the 120MB read speeds combined with the A1 Performance class makes it one of the best Fire Tablet memory cards that you can spend your hard-earned cash on.
-So, whether you are using Fire 7 for watching movies or a Fire HD 10 for getting your work done, it's a great microSD card to handle everything you need.
+To add to that, the 120MB read speeds combined with the A1 Performance class make it one of the best Fire Tablet memory cards that you can spend your hard-earned cash on.
+So, whether you are using the Fire 7 for watching movies or the Fire HD 10 for getting your work done, it's a great microSD card to handle everything you need.

 What those figures and numbers on microSD cards mean

 You might have noticed a lot of proclaimed read/write speeds, something called an 'A Performance' class, the alphabet 'V' accompanied by a numerical figure, and a mysterious 'U' with a number inside on many microSD cards.
 Here's what all those little letters and numbers really mean.
 Understanding these abbreviations will greatly help you understand storage card specifications and how relevant they are when purchasing a microSD card for your Amazon Fire tablet or Android phone with expandable storage.